 Students are able to study abroad with advanced planning.
 University College has support services for first-generation college students through TRiO, please contact your advisor for assistance in determining programs that would be a good fit.

 You can be Greek and Study Abroad!
 Many students believe they are unable to participate in a study abroad experience due to chapter obligations, or worry that they will miss out on social experiences on campus.
 However, summer semester is a very popular time for students to study abroad and still participate in campus life during the semester.
 Many programs are open to all majors and minors, which allows students to participate in programs together with others from their chapter.

-Meeting your academic and extracurricular needs while studying abroad is a priority, but you should also evaluate the aspects of the environment that could affect how you express your sexual orientation and gender identity.
+It is important to evaluate the aspects of the environment that could affect how you express your sexual orientation and gender identity.
 LGBTQ life exists almost everywhere, but the degree to which it's visible at first glance varies.

 As you get to know people and your new environment, you may find a variety of welcoming organizations and establishments.
 However, every place in the world has different laws, policies, and cultural attitudes toward people who identify as or are perceived to be LGBTQ.
 It's important to take this into account when selecting a study abroad location and program so that you have a positive and satisfying experience.

 When determining where you'd like to study abroad, be sure to ask yourself some very important questions.